shaggytwodope/Python-text-game/README.md

 ####change log
 <b>7/10-15:</b>
+Renamed game.py to oldgame.py and test to game.py

 Made a inventory prototype. seems to work.
 Now I need to fix playerDamage.
 I've set the variable todo to done, since after putting everything into one file, it works.

 I made askEquip, and edited equip to handle equiping of the weapon.
 It currently won't update playerWeapon, and I haven't implemeted the damage buff thing.